Network throughput is the amount of data that is transmitted through a given network medium over a given amount of time.

-As a “best case scenario” reference, this CableFree article took a deep dive into maximum throughput, and determined that a 1 Gbps Ethernet connection has a potential for 94% efficiency (i.e. 940 Mbps).
+As a “best-case scenario” reference, this CableFree article took a deep dive into maximum network throughput and determined that a 1 Gbps Ethernet connection has a potential for 94% efficiency (i.e. 940 Mbps).
 Enabling Jumbo Frames bumps the potential up to 99% (990 Mbps).

 In a word: measuring throughput helps you resolve complaints about the network being “slow”.
 This is because throughput measurements help you better understand a network connection and its real-world performance.
 Throughput monitoring can help with: